Looking-glass self: Role in social media

-According to Susan Harter's The Perceived Directionality of the Link Between Approval and Self-Worth: The Liabilities of a Looking Glass Self-Orientation Among Young Adolescents, self-worth in adolescents is based mainly on their peer's approval of them.
+According to Susan Harter's, The Perceived Directionality of the Link Between Approval and Self-Worth: The Liabilities of a Looking Glass Self-Orientation Among Young Adolescents, self-worth in adolescents is based mainly on their peer's approval of them.
 In a world of social media, seeking attention and approval from others is how adolescents determine their self-worth.
 They create an image of themselves they think others will approve of.
 This is in close relation to the concept of the looking glass self.
-Adolescents experience anxiety and depression based on a low opinion of self-worth.
-They base this self-worth off other's opinions of them.
+Adolescents experience anxiety and depression based on a low opinion of self-worth, and they base this self-worth on other's opinions of them.

 Studies

 The term "looking-glass self" was coined by Cooley after extensive psychological testing in 1902.

 Family study

 In another study in the Journal of Family Psychology in 1998, researchers Cook and Douglas measured the validity of the looking glass self and symbolic interaction in the context of familial relationships.
 The study analyzed the accuracy of a college student's and an adolescent's perceptions of how they are perceived by their parents, surveying mothers, fathers, college students, and adolescents.

 Three areas were investigated: assertiveness, firmness, and cooperation.
-In reference to the three areas respondents were asked the following: how they behave toward the target, how the target behaves toward them, and how they think they are viewed by the target.
-The study identified the looking glass self as a "metaperception" because it involves "perception of perceptions."
-One of the hypotheses tested in the study was: If "metaperceptions" cause self-perceptions they will necessarily be coordinated.
+In reference to the three areas, respondents were asked the following: how they behave toward the target, how the target behaves toward them, and how they think they are viewed by the target.
+The study identified the looking glass self as a "metaperception" because it involves "perception of perceptions".
+One of the hypotheses tested in the study was: If "metaperceptions" cause self-perceptions, they will necessarily be coordinated.
 The hypothesis was tested at the individual and relationship levels of analysis.